What: Individuals involved in the course planning and delivery must disclose their relevant financial or nonfinancial relationship(s) (see 3.2 a)

 Yes.
 Planners or instructional personnel who fail to submit disclosure information cannot be involved in the planning or presentation of the course.

-What if a person is asked to speak at the last minute and, on arrival, he or she refuses to disclose relationship information?
+What if a person is asked to speak at the last minute and, on arrival, they refuse to disclose relationship information?

 All instructional personnel must disclose relationship information to the Provider prior to being accepted to present.
 Even if arrangements are made within a short time period, the disclosure process must be followed.
-If the presenter made disclosure information available to the Provider, but then at the course refuses to disclose the necessary information, he or she should not be allowed to present.
+If the presenter made disclosure information available to the Provider, but then at the course refuses to disclose the necessary information, they should not be allowed to present.

 What if the presenter works for the equipment manufacturer?
 Does this mean we can't have them make presentations?